 Creamy, light, not overly sweet & with the slight tang that can only originate from the presence of soured cream, this New York cheesecake was the perfect balance.
 Obviously, upon my return to sunny Wales, after unpacking, sorting through an amass of near 900 photos (quite an achievement I think) & hiding the Reeces Pieces, I of course had to recreate this.

 New York is a city that will forever remain with me, not just for its eats but for its absolute charisma.
-I fell in love with this ever-changing city, with its neck-aching skyscrapers, made-for-people-watching parks, high-end shopping, diverse architecture, enthusiastic locals, hurried & helpful commuters (sorry NY but the Subway isn’t a scratch on the Underground), eclectic markets, charming diners & the fact that you can buy anything from pretzels to fruit in the dead of night.
+I fell in love with this ever-changing city, with its neck-aching skyscrapers, made-for-people-watching parks, high-end shopping, diverse architecture, enthusiastic locals, hurried & helpful commuters (sorry NY but the Subway isn’t a scratch on the Underground), eclectic markets, charming diners & the fact that you can buy anything from pretzels to pizza slices in the dead of night.
 So, whilst I still long to return to the iconic Big Apple, I can at least suppress my feelings of loss with the indulgent comfort of dessert.

 NEW YORK CHEESECAKE